-A certain level and quality of acidity is great for wine, so why is acidity in modern beers a flavor faux pas?
-Traditional beer styles were more acidic because the breweries were not able to isolate yeast from bacteria in the environment.
-Nowadays, modern brewers are bringing it back old methods and creating sour beer that are more complex, more refreshing and most importantly pairs well with food!
+A certain level and quality of acidity is great for wine, so is acidity in modern beers faux pas?
+Traditional beer styles were more acidic because historically brewers were not able to isolate yeast from bacteria in the environment.
+Nowadays, modern brewers are bringing it back old methods and creating sour beer that are complex, refreshing and most importantly pairs well with food!

 So, what is a kriek?
-Kriek is a sour beer fermented on cherries.
-It comes from the Flemish word for “sour cherries,” and the beer style originated from Belgium.
-The traditional krieks are either spontaneously fermented or mix fermented (a fermentation process that uses wild yeasts and bacteria; from the atmosphere or residing in a barrel respectively).
-Resulting in mix fermented wild ales of lambic style beers.
-Did I lose you there? (don’t worry, we wrote the definition below for you).
-Both fermentation process gives the kriek a nuanced flavor and vinous character.
+Kriek is a sour beer fermented on cherries; it’s the Flemish word for “sour cherries,” and the beer style originated from Belgium.
+The traditional krieks are either spontaneously fermented or mix fermented (a natural fermentation process that uses wild yeasts and bacteria; from the atmosphere or residing in a barrel respectively).
+Both fermentation process gives the kriek a nuanced flavour and vinous character.
 Sugars are fermented out and what is left is a full cherry aroma with a tart, dry finish.
 A finished kriek is the perfect summer drink; it’s refreshing, crisp, and spritzy.
 Or even for cooler weathers, as notes of cherry and complex earthy aromatics from the natural fermentation complements gamy and hearty dishes.

-One more thing, traditionally brewed krieks are bottle conditioned beers and are a live product.
+Additionally, traditionally brewed krieks are bottle conditioned beers and are a live product.
 Bottle conditioning involves bottling beers with live culture, causing a secondary fermentation in bottle.
-Unlike modern commercialized beers like Tsingtao that get its carbonation from an injection of exogenous carbon dioxide under pressure, bottle conditioning allows the beer to be naturally carbonated.
-The refermentation process gives off carbon dioxide that dissolves into the beer that results in a finer and silkier texture.
+Unlike modern commercialised beers like Tsingtao that get its carbonation from an injection of exogenous carbon dioxide under pressure, bottle conditioning allows the beer to be naturally carbonated.
+The re-fermentation process gives off carbon dioxide that dissolves into the beer that results in a finer and silkier texture.
 Also, the fermentation process gives off flavour and aroma compounds, allowing the beer to develop deeper and more complex flavours over time.
-Lastly, such beers have much longer shelf life and aging ability compared to beers that are commercially produced.
+Lastly, such beers have much longer shelf life and ageability.

-The krieks we have at Blue Supreme are fruity tart, dry and highly effervescence.
+The krieks we have at Blue Supreme, such as by Brouwerij Boon, are fruity tart, dry and highly effervescence.
 We recommend pairing it with our Duck Confit Burger.
 The carbonation along with tartness of the beer acts as a palate cleanser, refreshing the palate after every sip.
-The fruitiness acts as another component to the dish.
+The cherry aromas act as another component to the dish.